CWD in Tennessee

 - Earned antlered deer must be harvested in Unit CWD.

-- Unit CWD hunters will receive a replacement buck if they harvest a CWD-positive antlered deer and the lab result is confirmed by TWRA.
+- Unit CWD hunters will receive a replacement buck if they harvest an antlered deer with an official test result other than not detected.

 - There is no limit on the number of replacement bucks.